Free Consultation: (312) 924-7575

 Adults are less likely to experience scalding burns than children but adults are often burned while at work.
 Many of these accidents result in the death or serious injury of an employee.
 Those who work with electricity are some of the most common employees to suffer burns.
 Electrical current is strong and can burn or singe instantaneously.
 Workers who deal with electricity should always receive proper instruction first and should be aware of the dangers they face.
 When all the safety precautions are taken, these work sites can be safe.
 However, when employers, general contractors, or management put the interests of the business before the safety of their employees, accidents often occur.

 Another type of common worker who may be burned is a restaurant employee.
 Whether standing at a grill, over an open flame, or by a deep fryer, employees face heated surfaces and liquid that can be several hundred degrees Fahrenheit.
 Even employees who do not work in the kitchen may be burned in a restaurant.
-People who work with dishwashers may suffer burn injuries because sanitation standards set by governing health departments require dishes to be washed in very hot water.
-When the clean dishes are removed from a dishwasher, they are often accompanied by steam that is hot enough to burn someone in the immediate vicinity.
+Common injuries result to those who work with as or with a dishwasher.
+To meet sanitation standards set by governing health departments, dishes must be washed in very hot water.
+When the clean dishes are removed from a dishwasher, they are often accompanied by steam that is hot enough to burn anyone in the immediate vicinity.
 The dishes themselves, especially metal silverware or metal utensils, can also be hot enough to cause a contact burn when a worker attempts to handle them.

-Other common employees facing potential burns are those who work in an industrial setting, including factory workers, assembly line workers, and those who work on any type of equipment.
+Another common employee exposed to potential burns are those who work in an industrial setting, including factory workers, assembly line workers, and those who work on any type of equipment.
 Depending on the specific job and the product being produced, these employees may directly or indirectly come into contact with burning materials that may lead to injuries.
 Of particular concern are welders who focus on tasks that involve extremely high heat.
-These workers should be protected by safety gear, including gloves and, where necessary, long sleeves.
+Common amongst workers who may be exposed to burn injuries are safety gear, including gloves and where necessary, long sleeves.
 Though safety gear can reduce the severity of burns, the best thing to do is to have a safe working environment in the first place.

 Immediately after being exposed to a burning agent, the most important thing to do is to remove the heat source.
 This means removing your hand from a hot grill or removing clothing that may be burning.
 If a hot liquid has been spilled on you, it means neutralizing the effects of the liquid by using cold water on the burned area.

 Unfortunately, Chicago is no exception to these statistics.
 Negligent landlords, unsafe construction sites, irresponsible drivers, or any number of causes can contribute to the risk of sustaining a serious burn.
-This is where a compassionate, experienced Chicago burn injury attorney comes into play.
-We work hard to ensure those at fault for your injuries are held accountable and to maximize your odds of a successful recovery.
+This is where a compassionate, experienced Chicago burn injury attorney comes into play: To ensure those at fault for your injuries are held accountable, and to maximize your odds of a successful recovery and return to normalcy.

-What are some common types of injuries handled by Chicago burn injury attorneys?
+What are some common types of burn injuries?

 The many different types and causes of burn injuries include: